confluentinc/getting-started-guides/python/README.md

 In this tutorial, you will build Python client applications which produce and consume messages from an Apache Kafka® cluster.

 The easiest way to run Kafka is with [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
-If you do not already have an account, [signup here](https://www.confluent.io/confluent-cloud/tryfree/).
+If you do not already have an account, be sure to [sign up](https://www.confluent.io/confluent-cloud/tryfree/).
 New signups [receive $400](https://www.confluent.io/confluent-cloud-faqs/#how-can-i-get-up-to-dollar400-in-free-confluent-cloud-usage) to spend within Confluent Cloud during their first 60 days.

 The tutorial will walk you through setting up a local Kafka cluster if you do not already have access to one.